A Generalized Newton Method for Subgradient Systems: Introduction and Overview

-where $\ph\colon\R^n\to\oR:=(-\infty,\infty]$ is an extended-real-valued function belonging to a broad class of {\em prox-regular} and subdifferentially continuous functions, which overwhelmingly appear in variational analysis and optimization.
+The main thrust of this paper is on developing a generalized Newton method to solve {\em subgradient inclusions} of the following type: where $\ph\colon\R^n\to\oR:=(-\infty,\infty]$ is an extended-real-valued function belonging to a broad class of {\em prox-regular} and subdifferentially continuous, which overwhelmingly appear in variational analysis and optimization.
 The subdifferential operator used in \eqref{subgra-inc} is understood as the (Mordukhovich) {\em limiting subdifferential} of extended-real-valued functions that agrees with the classical gradient for ${\cal C}^1$-smooth functions and the subdifferential of convex analysis when $\ph$ is convex.
-In very general settings, the limiting subdifferential enjoys comprehensive calculus rules that can be found in the books by Mordukhovich \cite{Mordukhovich06,Mor18} and by Rockafellar and Wets \cite{Rockafellar98}.
-If $\ph$ is smooth around $\ox$, then \eqref{subgra-inc} clearly reduces to \eqref{gra}.
+In very general settings, the limiting subdifferential enjoys comprehensive calculus rules that can be found in the books by Mordukhovich \cite{Mordukhovich06,Mor18} and by Rockafellar and Wets \cite{Rockafellar98}. {If $\ph$ is a $\mathcal{C}^1$-smooth function, then $\partial\varphi=\nabla\varphi$ and that the inclusion \eqref{subgra-inc} reduces to the gradient system \eqref{gra}.}